-The list represents the attributes of each node.
+You can also choose Other from the pop-up menu.
+Doing so brings up the Input Selection window.
+The window lists the attributes of the node.
 Any of the attributes that have a plus sign next to them can be expanded to reveal nested attributes.
-For instance, find the Translate attribute in the left side of the column, and expand it by clicking the plus sign (The term translate in Maya refers to an object's position; when you use the Move tool to change the position of an object in 3D space you are "translating" the object) You'll see that Translate has TranslateX, TranslateY, and TranslateZ.
-This means you can choose either to select the Translate attribute, which will automatically use all three nested attributes as the output connection, or to expand Translate and choose one or more of the nested TranslateX, Y, or Z attributes as the output connection.
-In some situations, a connection becomes unavailable (grayed out), indicating that the connection between the two attributes cannot be made, usually because the connection is not appropriate for the selected attributes (see Figure 1.8).
+For instance, find the Translate attribute and expand it by clicking the plus sign.
+(The term translate in Maya refers to an object's position.
+When you use the Move tool to change the position of an object in 3D space, you are "translating" the object.)
+You'll see that Translate has Translate X, Translate Y, and Translate Z. This means that you can choose either to select the Translate attribute, which will automatically use all three nested attributes as the input connection, or to expand Translate and choose one or more of the nested Translate X, Y, or Z attributes as the input connection.
+In some situations, a connection becomes unavailable (grayed out), indicating that the connection between the two attributes cannot be made, usually because the connection is not appropriate for the selected attributes (see Figure 1.9).

-FIGURE 1.8

-The Connection

-Editor specifies

-which attributes

-are connected

-between nodes.
+FIGURE 1.9 The Input Selection window specifies which attributes can be connected between nodes.